lorenzhoerb/DSE-2024-follow-me/backend/event-service/README.md

 4. Build the Docker image
    Run the following command to build the Docker image:
-   `docker build -t event-service:latest .`
+   `docker build -t dse/event-service:latest .`